 Takeaways for Job Seekers and Employers

-For job seekers with engineering or construction experience, there are numerous career opportunities on the market today.
+For jobseekers with engineering or construction experience, there are numerous career opportunities on the market today.
 With employment numbers still lagging behind February 2020 levels, the greatest challenge facing employers is attracting skilled labor.
-In many cases, this could mean expanded compensation and benefit options for qualified candidates.
-Now is the perfect time for job seekers to assess their applicable experience, target upskilling opportunities in order to expand these skill sets and take advantage of an industry in desperate need of support.
+In many cases, this could mean expanded compensation and benefits options for qualified candidates.
+Now is the perfect time for job seekers to assess their applicable experience, target upskilling opportunities in order to expand these skill sets, and take advantage of an industry in desperate need of support.

 Are you looking to build a career in engineering or construction?
 Do you need a workforce capable of leading and delivering project success?
-Learn how Medix Engineering and Construction is supporting jobseekers and employers reach their goals here.
+Learn how Medix Engineering and Construction is supporting job seekers and employers to reach their goals here.